zapier/zapier-platform/packages/cli/README-source.md

 #### v10 Breaking Change: Auth Refresh

-A breaking change on v10+ is that the built-in `afterResponse` middleware the handles auth refresh is changed to happen AFTER your app's `afterResponse`.
+A breaking change on v10+ is that the built-in `afterResponse` middleware that handles auth refresh is changed to happen AFTER your app's `afterResponse`.
 On v9 and older, it happens before your app's `afterResponse`.
 So it will break if your `afterReponse` does something like: